O/B Hit List: Cooke City Avalanche Safety

 Why: Because avalanches happen and people die every year.
 Because Big Sky is expensive and Bridger's crowded, especially on weekends.
 Open up your skiing options and treat yourself to some peace of mind in the backcountry while having a blast in one of the coolest small towns in Montana.
 The snow is deep, the mountains majestic, and the people friendly: everyone loves Cooke City.
 Regardless of your level of knowledge, there's always more to learn, and hanging out with like-minded snow-lovers is a pretty spectacular way to spend a few days.

-If all that ain't enough, consider this: avy courses at Cooke City are on our Winter Hit List.
-Which means that if you go, be sure to enter our gear giveaway by tagging us on Instagram or Facebook (#OBHitList).
-Best shot scores a Saddle Peak from Mystery Ranch, the perfect pack for day tours, worth a whopping $200 to boot.
-So sign up and start snappin'.
+If all that ain't enough, consider this: avy courses are on our Winter Hit List.
+Which means that if you attend a class, no matter where it is, be sure to enter our gear giveaway by tagging us on Instagram or Facebook (#OBHitList).
+Best shot scores a $50 gift card at Beartooth Powder Guides—which you can use to rent a cabin or further your backcountry education.
+And remember, whoever completes the most Hit List items wins the grand prize: a shopping spree in the O/B Treasure Chamber.

 - Magazine